 Beyond utilizing the Individual Assessments for gaining insights into team dynamics, there are assessments specific to gauging the team as a unit.
 These assessments provide insight into the behaviors, motivators or the emotional and social intelligence of a team.
 A Team Assessment is a great launching point for team coaching in order to improve alignment, communication, and collaboration.

-SAN DIEGO LEADERSHIP INSTITUTE has certified practitioners in a variety of Team Assessment options for you to select from, including:
+SD LEADERSHIP INSTITUTE has certified practitioners in a variety of Team Assessment options for you to select from, including:

 The 360-Degree Stakeholder Feedback Review is considered one of the most robust methods for getting feedback.
 The input comes from the individual’s immediate supervisor, direct reports and peers, and may also include external sources, such as customers, suppliers or board members.
 Results are typically used at the onset of a coaching engagement; however, the results are considered highly valuable for senior leadership team evaluations, leadership development program tools, succession planning efforts and promotion considerations.
 The process includes the selection of stakeholders (participants) who interact regularly with the individual, a review of the questions to be asked of all stakeholders, and scheduling one-on-one, confidential stakeholder meetings.
 In general, the inquiry would include gaining feedback (individual insights and perceptions) of the individual’s strengths, opportunities, presence, leadership style, and what the individual could start or stop doing to be even more effective.
 The individual receives a report, which includes an executive summary of the feedback themes, and the various responses to each question.
 The only stakeholder who is identified is the supervisor, all other responses are given without stakeholder identification.
 The report is given during a debrief session with a certified coach, including an invite to develop an action plan based on the results.